 My educational journey began with undergraduate studies in the fine arts and psychology; starting at Otis College of Art & Design pursuing fine art photography, and culminating in a Bachelors degree from Pennsylvania State University in psychology.
 Through my studies and lived experiences, I developed a deeply ingrained appreciation for 'process' in both life and art, which I often emphasize in my work with clients.
 I went on to earn a Master's Degree in Marriage and Family Therapy with an emphasis in Clinical Art Therapy from Loyola Marymount University, which has perfectly integrated my desires to both work with people, as well as remain engaged in the artistic process.
-Beyond my regular clinical practice, I am consistently pursuing additional clinical experience and training to expand my existing knowledge and skills for the communities which I serve; at present, this includes advanced trauma training, along with a year-long apprenticeship in plant and herbal medicine.
+Beyond my regular clinical practice, I am consistently pursuing additional education and training to expand my existing knowledge and skills for the communities which I serve; at present, this includes advanced trauma training, along with a year-long apprenticeship in plant and herbal medicine.

 I have experience working with adults and adolescents with depression, anxiety, anger, adjustment disorders, personality disorders, and addiction.
 As a trained EMDR therapist, I have worked with those who have endured traumatic and other emotionally stressful experiences such as active shooter situations, physical/sexual abuse, grief/loss, gender identity issues, and chronic mental illness.